 UN human rights experts said it was "hard to fathom how working to preserve the Iranian flora and fauna can possibly be linked to conducting espionage against Iranian interests", while a government committee concluded that there was no evidence to suggest they were spies.

-But in October 2018, Tahbaz and three of his fellow conservationists were charged with "corruption on earth", a capital offence.
-Three others were charged with espionage, and a fourth was accused of "co-operating with a foreign enemy state".
+But in October 2018, Tahbaz and three of his fellow conservationists were charged with "corruption on earth" (later changed to "co-operating with the hostile state of the US"), which carries the death penalty.
+Three others were charged with espionage, and a fourth was accused of acting against national security.

-Amnesty said there was evidence the conservationists were subjected to torture in order to extract forced "confessions".
-It called their trial "grossly unfair".
+All eight denied the charges and Amnesty International said there was evidence that they had been subjected to torture in order to extract forced "confessions".

 Kamran Ghaderi (Iran-Austria)

-The CEO of an Austria-based IT management and consulting company, Avanoc, was detained during a business trip to Iran in January 2016.
+The CEO of Austria-based IT management and consulting company Avanoc was detained during a business trip to Iran in January 2016.

 That October, an Iranian prosecutor said Ghaderi had been sentenced to 10 years in prison after being convicted of espionage and co-operating with a hostile state.

 His wife insisted that he was a "simple businessman" who was unjustly imprisoned, while human rights groups said he was coerced into confessing to spying.

 Ghaderi's physical and mental health has deteriorated in prison.
 In July 2019, UN human rights experts said he had been denied appropriate medical treatment, despite having a tumour in his leg.